Metasura/Burnout3Archipelago/README.md

 - Option lower required medal to Silver or Bronze (Bronze would break Solo Gen) coming soon.
 - Trophies coming soon.

+## Known Issue
+ - In Race Mode (and probably All Mode) the car can rarely be replaced by a filler item (Bonus Point), game should still be beatable.